oleg-agapov/dbt-from-scratch-practice/practice/practice-1.md

 2. Login with the following credentials:
    - Username: (ask the instructor for the username)
    - Password: `p@ssw0rd`

-   and change the password upon first login (please remember this password)
+   It will ask to change the password upon first login (please remember new password).
 3. If you successfully logged in, you can proceed to the next step.

-Now we can bootstrap the project with dbt.
+Now we can create a new dbt project.
 Run the following command:

 ```bash
 dbt init
 ```

 You gonna need to add the following information:
-1. name of the project, e.g. `dbt_course` (only letters, digits, underscore are allowed)
+1. name of the project, enter `dbt_course` (only letters, digits, underscore are allowed)
-2. the adapter you want to use, e.g. `snowflake`
+2. the adapter you want to use, in our case `[1] snowflake`
-3. specify the credentials to the database (see example for Snowflake below)
+3. specify the credentials to the database:

-For Snowflake you need to provide the following information:

 | Parameter             | Value                                                     |
 | --------              | -------                                                   |